vectordotdev/vector/docs/usage/configuration/specification.md

   # * default: 1000
   # * unit: milliseconds
   multi_line_timeout = 1000

+  # By default, the file source will try to share read capacity fairly between
+  # all the files that it is currently tailing.
+Depending on your file rotation
+  # strategy, log file organization, and throughput patterns, it could be better
+  # for the file source to focus on draining the oldest files it's aware of
+  # before moving on to read data from younger files.
+This flag enables that
+  # behavior.
+  #
+  # * optional
+  # * default: false
+  oldest_first = false

   # When `true` Vector will read from the beginning of new files, when `false`
   # Vector will only read new data added to the file.